 Abuse is wrong is any language:

-This booklet is intended for immigrant and refugee families experiencing any type of family violence, or service providers addressing these issues.
+A booklet intended for immigrant and refugee families experiencing any type of family violence, or service providers addressing these issues.

 Legal Aid Program